 The President will appoint the Chairs of Standing Committees.
 Chair and Committee service terms are not limited but may be changed at the will of the President.
 All committees are required to report to the Board in writing or electronically no later than 30 days after each meeting.
 When a majority of the members are discussing committee business together in person or by any technology allowing all persons participating to hear each other at the same time, a quorum is present and a meeting is taking place.
 Minutes must be recorded and submitted to the Board.

 Advocacy Committee:Furthers the NPPA’s mission of advancing visual journalism by addressing local and federal issues that affect our members’ ability to provide the public with news images.
 This committee also assists the NPPA President in issuing statements and forming positions regarding problems and issues faced by visual journalists and the industry as a whole.

-- Oversees all internal and external communications including the content of the website, newsletters, social media, content strategy, marketing and PR activity.
-This committee will also be responsible for internal communications between committees, the board and staff.
+Communications Committee: Contributes to internal and external communications including the content of the website, newsletters, social media, content strategy, marketing and PR activity.
+This committee will be responsible for updating news about, or surrounding, its members.
 This committee will be assigned one board liaison and one staff liaison.
-Ideally it will include the chairs of subordinate committees.
+Ideally, it will include the chairs of subordinate committees.

-- Oversees the implementation and long range planning of educational events, services and content.
+Education Committee: Oversees the implementation and long-range planning of educational events, services and content.
 This committee will be assigned one board liaison and one staff liaison.
-Ideally it will include the chairs of each of the educational events.
+It will include a rotating liaison from the Events Chairs to represent NPPA's educational events.

 Ethics Committee: Shall encourage and uphold the highest standard in visual journalism and is responsible for maintaining the NPPA code of ethics.